Pest Control Guide: Ants

 Within Ireland, the mating period for these ants takes place during the hot summer months, usually late July-August when an noticeable increase in temperature occurs.
 During this mating process, reproductive males and virgin queens will take to the sky causing masses of ‘flying ants’.
 The males will die off within a few days of the mating cycle.
 Whereas the queens will create a new cycle by discarding her wings, tunnelling and hatching a new colony.
 Astonishingly, the queens can live for as long as 20 years!

-How to get rid of black ants:
+How to get rid of black ants in your home:

 Pharaoh Ants: